 $$$$+ | SoHo | 5 Star | Beautiful Design

-You are very close to many attractions such as Washington Square Park, Pier 25 & 27, Rockafeller Park, Ground Zero, Brookfield Plaza, and an easy bike ride to the Brooklyn Bridge.
+You are very close to many attractions, such as Washington Square Park, Pier 25 & 27, Rockafeller Park, Ground Zero, Brookfield Plaza, and a leisurely bike ride to the Brooklyn Bridge.

-SoHo is by far my favorite area since there are tons of great hotel choices, things to do, restaurants, and acess.
-Lower Manhattan, where SoHo is, simply has a better vibe.
+SoHo is my favorite area since there are many great hotel choices, things to do, restaurants, and access.
+However, lower Manhattan (where SoHo is) has a better vibe.

 $$$$+ | 5 Star | Central Park | Iconic

-The Lowell Hotel is an iconic hotel in NYC right close to central park.
-According to their website, it was opened in 1927 and occupies 17 floors for rooms, suites, and opulence.
-It is definitely better known for its old-world charms such as sitting rooms where you can enjoy afternoon tea.
+The Lowell Hotel is an iconic hotel in NYC, very close to Central Park.
+The Lowell opened its doors in 1927, occupying seventeen floors for rooms, suites, and luxury.
+However, it is better known for its old-world charms, such as sitting rooms where you can enjoy afternoon tea.

-The hotel is in an ideal area for anyone looking to be just a stone’s throw from central park in a residential area.
+The area is ideal for anyone looking close to Central Park in a residential area.
 You’ll be surrounded by restaurants and fashion houses mostly enjoyed by local aristocrats and Manhattanites.
-The proximity to the southern portion of Central Park which is home to attractions like Bethesda Terrace and Bow Bridge is ideal.
-I would recommend this for anyone looking to pass your mornings in bed, enjoy a stroll through central park, and eventually a Broadway Show.
+In addition, the proximity to the southern portion of Central Park, which is home to attractions like Bethesda Terrace and Bow Bridge, is ideal.
+I recommend this for anyone looking to pass your mornings in bed before enjoying a stroll through central park and, eventually, a Broadway Show.